Cake Bash

-Cake Bash is a party video game developed by High and published by Coatsink.
+Cake Bash is a 2020 party video game developed by High Tea Frog and published by Coatsink.
 The game was released for Microsoft Windows, PlayStation 4, Xbox One, and Google Stadia on October 15, 2020, later releasing on November 19 for the Nintendo Switch.
 In the game, players control cakes competing against each other in order to be chosen by a customer.

 High Tea Frog is Gateshead-based indie studio that was founded by three former Ubisoft employees.
 Inspirations for Cake Bash include games such as Crash Bash, Power Stone, and Rayman Raving Rabbids.
 Cake Bash received generally favorable reviews from critics.

 Gameplay

 The Campfire minigame, where players attempt to perfectly toast marshmallows.

 Cake Bash is a party game where players control cakes competing against each other in order to be chosen by a customer.
 There are 13 different minigames in Cake Bash.
 Some minigames may involve the cakes fighting each other with melee weapons, while others may be focused on survival.
 Get Tasty, the main game mode, sees the cakes competing in a randomized selection of Bash games and minigames.
 Minigames that are played in Get Tasty are unlocked permanently.
 Before a minigame starts, the players can vote on where or what game they want to play next.
 Players who win rounds collect chocolate coins, which are used to buy toppings for their cake.
 Purchased toppings provide a score bonus.
 The cake with the most toppings at the end of a match wins.
 Players can unlock new skins, known as "flavors" for their cake.
 The game supports local and online multiplayer, allowing up to 4 players per session.
 Cake Bash can be played with bots, which can also be used to fill in empty spots.